 Metrics

 A metric is a measurement of a service captured at runtime.
-The moment of capturing a measurements is known as a metric event, which consists not only of the measurement itself, but also the time at which it was captured and associated metadata.
+The moment of capturing a measurement is known as a metric event, which consists not only of the measurement itself, but also the time at which it was captured and associated metadata.

 Application and request metrics are important indicators of availability and performance.
 Custom metrics can provide insights into how availability indicators impact user experience or the business.
 Collected data can be used to alert of an outage or trigger scheduling decisions to scale up a deployment automatically upon high demand.